tcdjlin/software-system-holistic-design/README.md

 ### Overview

-- This Board Game Framework is a comprehensive and well-designed C# .NET project that provides a versatile foundation to develop board games.
+- This Board Game Framework is a comprehensive and well-designed C# .NET project that provides a versatile foundation to develop different board games.
 - It has a robust structure and design, making it easy to implement different games using the framework.
 - One example implementation of the framework is the **Numerical Tic Tac Toe game**, accompanied by a well crafted and structured user manual in PDF format